Frequently Asked Questions – FAQ’s

-- Why would I WANT to teach English in China?
+Why would I want to teach in China?

 This ‘upper hand’ translates into enviable financial benefits, making China one of the most profitable teaching destinations in the world.
 Given that demand for ESL teachers far outweighs supply, foreign teachers are held in very high regard in China: they are valued, coveted and impressively remunerated.
 Compounded by low living costs, this leads foreign teachers (and foreign expat professionals, in general) to enjoy a fantastic standard of living.

 What is life as an expat in China?

 Some things you will love (surrounded by amazing food options) whilst others (the morning ritual of clearing one’s throat) a little less.
 But they’re all part and parcel of life here and unlike many other ‘expat’ hubs, there is no bubble.
 Most expats who choose to teach in China never regret the decision and will attest to the standard of life here being immensely addictive.

 Well, we wouldn’t ask you to get a divorce, no matter how great teaching in China really is!
 Spousal S1 and S2 visas are granted to dependents of foreigners heading to China on a full-employment visa and that includes dependent children and parents as well.
 You will need to sort out your visa permit first, however, before your ‘dependent other’ can do the same.